 - 5 – Hopper

 Figure 3 Mechanical centrifugal shot peening machine

-It is suitable for parts with low shot peening strength, large variety, small batch size, complex shape and small size, but high power consumption and low productivity, as shown in Figure 4.
+This machine is best suited for parts with low shot peening strength, diverse shapes and sizes, small batch sizes, and complex geometries.
+However, it is important to note that it has high power consumption and low productivity, as depicted in Figure 4.

 - 1 – Parts;

 - 2 – Valves;

 - 5 – Nozzle;

 - 8 – Dust extraction pipe;

 - 9 – Transfer port